Brewers vs. Rays Player Props Betting Odds

-Player prop odds are among the many ways to bet on the Tampa Bay Rays-Milwaukee Brewers matchup at Tropicana Field on Friday at 6:40 PM ET.
+Bookmakers have set player props for Christian Yelich and others when the Tampa Bay Rays host the Milwaukee Brewers at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!